 Yes, there are hundred things that “should” be done.
 Face this, too: It is literally impossible to get them all done today.
 What would be better?
 To flail away without a plan, reacting to stimuli in the environment?
 Or to decide that if you can only do so many things in a single day, you will determine so far as you can to concentrate on the most important functions and results for which you are responsible?
 When you build an intelligent plan to pursue effectiveness, you can let go of the ridiculous idea that you “should have” done everything on the list.
 Tomorrow’s another day.
 Come back and hit ’em again.

 Having a clear conscience that you have done your best to be effective proves to be another great stress reliever.

 The necessity: Time to think

-In these three articles I have shared seven ways to better manage stress.
+In these three articles I have shared eight ways to better manage stress.
 There is a common denominator in all seven: Each method requires thinking time.
 The common denominator in the stresses is the opposite: The tendency to run, run, run through our days without reflection, passively reacting to our environment.